Wilder 79 Exceptional

 What's it like Living in Wilder?

-Using data and statistics Wilder has received a livability score of 76/100.
-This score is ranked in the 90th percentile when compared to all other cities.
+Using data and statistics Wilder has received a livability score of 76 out of 100.
+This score is ranked in the 89th percentile when compared to all other cities.
 Pack your bags!
 This is a very high score in comparison to other US cities.
 Living in Wilder could be a great choice!
-Another exciting tidbit, is that Wilder ranks better than 90% of all US cities!
-If we take a closer look at each of the categories on their own, we see that Wilder ranks well for crime (A+), employment (B-) and housing (B).
-There is at least one category that does not have great scores in Wilder.
-The following was graded with a discouraging score: amenities (F) and cost of living (F).
+If we check out each of the categories individually, we see that Wilder ranks well for crime (A+), employment (B) and housing (A).
+On a less positive note, Wilder does not have favorable ranks for the following: amenities (F) and cost of living (F).
+If we take a look at the data, we can find out why.

 A healthy real estate market serves as a key economic indicator.
 It could signify overall local economic strength, stability and reflects consumer confidence in the area.
 Based on multiple factors including: median home and rental prices, appreciation rates and home affordability, Wilder has received high marks in the housing category.
 Based on these calculations, the apartment rental and real estate market appears to be very healthy.